-- Engine oil drain plug Oil filter cover - 11.
+- 2. Oil filter cover - 11.
 Allow sufficient time for oil to completely drain from crankcase. - 12.
 Clean the magnet on the engine drain plug. - 13.
-Using NEW sealing washers, install engine and oil tank drain pluas.
+Using NEW sealing washers, install engine and oil tank drain plugs.

 NOTICE Never reuse the drain plug sealing washer.
 Always replace it with a new one.